JSBmanD/docs/pages/exports/daily-exports.md

 Rather than accessing the Daily Export API directly, you can use the Daily Exports section in your Branch dashboard to request the appropriate data via CSVs.

-!!! info "CSV Delivery"
+[block:callout]
+{
+  "type": "info",
+  "title": "CSV Delivery",
-    Any data you export via the dashboard will be included in a CSV attachment in an email.
-Please ensure your email address is up to date in `Account Settings`.
+  "body": "Any data you export via the dashboard will be included in a CSV attachment in an email.
+Please ensure your email address is up to date in `Account Settings`."
+}
+[/block]

 To request an export: